-Whether there’s a difference between HART and fieldbuses depends.
-If you have your HART devices set up to read only the output 4-20 mA, then yes, you’ll receive less data.
+Whether there’s a difference between the HART and FOUNDATION Fieldbus networks depends on how your devices are set up.
+If they only read 4-20 mA outputs, then yes, you’ll receive fewer data on a HART network.
 In fact, all relevant diagnostics and features will die in the field!
 You have to configure your devices to send their digital data as well, or the control system will only receive the process values through the 4-20 mA.

 FF offers digital communication from the primary device to the final control element.
 You also have the IDM in all devices, providing the same level of information as HART.
 FF uses digital communication and HART uses analog, so it makes more sense to compare FF and 4-20 mA.

 For more information about both networks, check the links below:

 I have a question about HART communicators.
 Can you help?
 When we have a local configuration, when do we use the HART communicator?

 Could you explain how it’s possible to send a digital communication through an analog signal?

 I’d like to know if a converter or a gateway can connect a HART device in an FF network without data loss from the field devices, or if we should stay with a HART over PROFIBUS remote IO.
 Could you explain?